My interest in finding out how yoga and science are reaching some similar conclusions led me to read this book.

 According to Dr. Jean Houston, ”it is the story of a man who pushed back the borders of human capacities in sound, learning and health and discovered gifts and talents in humans little known before him”.
 Alfred Tomatis found solutions to the problems of dyslexia, lack of coordination, stuttering and loss of tone in opera singers.

-I found the An Acoustic Geography chapter appealing to me as a yogini.
+I found the An Acoustic Geography chapter appealing.
 In this chapter, A. Tomatis asserts that the main musical “instrument which gave to each language its intonation, its timbre, its particular register” is the geographical distribution of the various ethnic ears.
 “Music (language) only changes because the instrument (the air) is changed.”
 Air is not the same everywhere.
 The air around us varies in its role due to a great number of factors, especially climatic ones.
 “This makes it easier to speak English in England than in France, but easier in France than in Spain.”

 Sound Affects Body